Table of Contents

 Other than the jeep ride through the national park, a boat ride in the Senanayake Samudra is also very useful to spot wild animals in the area.
 The boaters have plenty of opportunities to see a large array of animals and birds in the surrounding area of the reservoir.

 Other than the wide choice for observing different species of birds, it allows you to see many species of other animals.
-Gal Oya national park is one of the best places to spot sloth bear (Melurus ursulis) due to the undisturbed environment.
-This animal loves to have the peaceful and tranquil environment.
+Gal Oya national park is one of the best places to spot sloth bears (Melurus ursulis) due to the undisturbed environment.
+This animal loves to have a peaceful and tranquil environment.
 Sri Lankan leopards (Panthera pardus kotiya), Axis deer (Axis axis), sambhur (Cervus unicolour), barking deer (Muntiacus muntjak) and elephant are the most common animals in Gal Oya national park.